Mário Ferreira dos Santos: Philosophical work

-Ferreira created a philosophical system called "concrete philosophy".
-The system was based on the méthode des démonstrations géométriques, which, according to Ferreira, no possibility of disagreement from its assumptions – which he called "theses".
+His system, the concrete philosophy, is built upon the méthode des démonstrations géométriques, which, according to Ferreira, no possibility of disagreement from its assumptions – which he called "theses".
 The first thesis is the foundation of his philosophy: "There is something whilst there isn't the absolute nothing", from which he draws other theses through the geometric methods.

 Works

 The list of Ferreira's works was first compiled by Olavo de Carvalho, who also discovered the division of Mário's encyclopedia into three "series".